jhenriqueax/Stock_api_LeadIQ/Readme.md

 The Stock API is a **Spring Boot-based RESTful service** that:
 - Fetches stock price data from **Polygon.io API**.
 - Stores the data in a **MySQL database**.
-- Provides endpoints to retrieve stock prices.
+- Uses **DTOs (Data Transfer Objects)** to structure API responses.
-- Uses **SHA-256 (128-bit) hashed IDs** to prevent duplicate records and ensure scalability.
+- Implements **Exponential Backoff Retry** to handle API rate limits.
-- Implements error handling for API rate limits and data integrity.
+- **Supports only one stock record per request**, ensuring data integrity and preventing inconsistencies.

 ---